U8NWXD/oppia-wiki/Custom-Pylint-checks.md

         pop a node off the stack

     def visit_return(self, node):
-        if node is not of type Const, return
+        if node is not of type Const: return

         for other_return in function_stack[-1]:
             if node.value == other_return's node's value: